 When and where will I complete the monitoring session required by AHA to become an instructor?

 All of our instructors complete their monitoring sessions at our training facility in Tallahassee, Florida or Fort Collins, CO.
+You may also set up your own class at your facility.
 You will attend one of our regularly scheduled classes with actual students and teach a portion of the class.
 No need to be nervous!
 An experienced instructor will be right there with you the entire time to help!

 How does the monitoring session work?